nevillejackson/Unix/initdiversity/antixid.md

  -  Dinit provides service supervision, ie it automatically restarts failed daemons
  -  Dinit allows users to setup services

-I see dinit as the simplest and best option for home computer users.
+I see dinit as the simplest and best init system option for home computer users.
 If you want to try dinit, use either the Antix Init Diversity spin 2025, or Artix/dinit.
 There is also Chimera, but it is a beta release.
 I am informed that Antix will be making an Antix/dinit iso release soon.

 ##### Acknowledgement #####
-Many thanks to @ProwlerGR  for keeping itsFOSS forum in the loop on this important progress.
+Many thanks to @ProwlerGr  for keeping itsFOSS forum in the loop on this important progress.